radiasoft/ansible-conf/README.md

 This is a work in progress

+This repository has git submodules associated, when cloning, don't forget to get the related submodules:

+    > git submodule update --init

 #### Vagrant deployment

 Ansible needs to be installed on the host machine and accessible via the `PATH` enviroment variable.
 For reproducibility